percy/cli/packages/cli-upload/README.md

 # @percy/cli-upload

-Percy CLI command to uploade a directory of static images to Percy for diffing.
+Percy CLI command to upload a directory of static images to Percy for diffing.

 ## Commands
 <!-- commands -->